About

 Where to Start

 The best way to get involved or find out more about the team is to send an email to coach@team1188.org or contact the Royal Oak Middle School or Royal Oak High School main office at any time.
-You’re also welcome to come by the Royal Oak Middle School lab on Thursdays.
-We look forward to seeing you in the workshop!
+You’re also welcome to come by The Outpost on Wednesdays.
+We look forward to seeing you!

 The Goal